Condensations in higher categories: Condensations and higher Karoubi envelopes

-For any object $X' \in \cC$, there is an identity condensation monad $(X', \id_{X'},\dots)$.
+\begin{example} For any object $X' \in \cC$, there is an identity condensation monad $(X', \id_{X'},\dots)$.
 A \define{left module} for a condensation monad $(X,e,\dots)$ is a bimodule between $(X,e,\dots)$ and $(X', \id_{X'},\dots)$ for some object $X'$.
-Similarly, \define{right module} is a bimodule between $\id_{X'}$ and $e$.
-One can define (left, say) $e$-modules directly by studying the full subcategory on the objects $\{X,X'\}$ of the category pictured here:
+Similarly, a \define{right module} is a bimodule between $\id_{X'}$ and $e$.
+One can axiomatize (left, say) $e$-modules directly by studying the full subcategory on the objects $\{X,X'\}$ of the category pictured here:

-\begin{remark} Propopsition~\ref{prop.condalg} has the following generalization.
-To present the notion of condensation bimodule, one can take the usual notion of bimodule between nonunital associative monads, demand that the action maps be condensations, and further demand that all commutative squares (and higher-dimensional cubes) are commutative in the sense of Remark~\ref{remark.commutingsquare}.

-Unpacking a bit, one finds that a bimodule between condensation monads $(X_1,e_1,\dots)$ and $(X_2,e_2,\dots)$ consists of a morphism $m : X_2 \to X_1$, a left $e_1$-module structure on~$m$, a right $e_2$-module structure on~$m$, and commutativity data between these module structures.
-This commutativity data can be summarized as follows.
-The left $e_1$-module structure on $m$ determines, by wiskering, let $e_1$-module structures on $me_2^i$ for all $i$; the commutativity data turns the morphisms $me_2^i \to me_2^j$ comprising the $e_2$-module structure into morphisms of $e_1$-modules. \end{remark}
+One finds that a (left) condensation $e$-module consists of a sequence of condensation cubes $e^i m \condense m$. \end{example}

 \begin{example} Suppose that $n=1$, so that a condensation monad $(X,e,\dots)$ is an object $X \in \cC$ together with an idempotent $e^2 = e$.
 Then a bimodule between $(X_1,e_1)$ and $(X_2,e_2)$ is a morphism $X_1 \overset m \from X_2$ such that $e_1 m = m = m e_2$. \end{example}